AGPeddle/Cyclops-Lite/doc/source/Tests.rst

 =====

 We currently provide two tests.
-These are both invocable from the command-line interface and include the MPI-based parallelism.
+These are both invocable from the command-line interface.

 These tests also provide examples of calling Cyclops.

-Gaussian_test.sh
+APinT.sh
 ----------------

 This is the first test to be run and should converge very quickly.
 An initially stationary Gaussian height field is assumed on a coarse spatial grid.
+The test runs the APinT parallel-in-time algorithm for the 1-D RSWE.

-E_run.sh
+EnKF.sh
 --------

 This test is much more computationally intensive.
-It implements the initially geostrophically balanced initial condition from `The Coherent Structures of Shallow-Water Turbulence` (Polvani et al, 1994) on a 64 x 64 grid.
-This provides an example of the use of Cyclops with externally-generated initial conditions.
+It creates the necessary data to simulate a data assimilation cycle and then performs this cycle, using the coarse propagator for the prediction step and the ensemble Kalman filter for the update step.